Estadio Metropolitano Roberto Meléndez: Inauguration

-The construction of Estadio Metropolitano lasted six years, after which a grand opening was held on May 11, 1986 with a folk show in which 5,000 artists, an awards ceremony for VIPs Sport Colombia, a giant ball that left 200 white doves and the holding of an international friendly match.
+The construction of Estadio Metropolitano lasted six years, after which a grand opening was held on May 11, 1986 with a folk show of 5,000 artists, an awards ceremony for VIPs Sport Colombia, a giant ball that left 200 white doves and the holding of an international friendly match.

 The opening match was played between the teams Junior and Uruguay national team, led by coach Omar Borrás, which was preparing for 1986 FIFA World Cup.
 The match ended with Uruguay's victory 1-2, goals scored by Enzo Francescoli (the first goal scored in the stadium at 62 minutes) and Jorge da Silva for the visitors and José "Perilla" Angulo for the locals, all goals scored in the second half.
 The first red card was for Uruguayan player Walter Barrios at 87 minutes.

 Four days later, another match was held against Argentina national team during their tour in preparation for the same event, which ended up winning the future world championship.